Credit card rates and fees

 Report lost cards immediately: If you lose your card or something odd appears on your statement, contact the lost card centre immediately.
 Don't leave your card lying around at home or work.

 Card payment surcharges: Consumers who pay by cash are effectively subsidising credit-card users.
-Stores pay a fee to the credit-card company whenever they accept a credit-card payment, but they charge the same price to all customers regardless of the payment method used.
-Businesses can add a surcharge for those paying by credit card.
+Stores pay a fee to the credit-card provider whenever they accept a credit-card payment.
+Businesses can add a surcharge for those paying by credit card or debit card to recover this fee.
 But the surcharge shouldn’t be any higher than what the retailer pays to the credit-card company.
-And the basic price for a product should be reduced when a retailer introduces a surcharge on credit-card payments.

 Lodging security: Make reservations for some hotels and the sum may be charged on your card immediately even if the stay is still months away.
 Hire a car, and the company may ask your card issuer to reserve an amount of credit to secure its payment.
 This can cause embarrassment if you don't realise it's happened.
 If you're likely to have a big bill with a hotel or car hire firm and you give them your credit card details as security, ask if they will be putting a hold on some of your credit, and if so, how much.